 Harrison joined TDM Growth Partners in 2018, following three years in M&A at Macquarie Capital where he focused on principal investments in the renewable energy sector and M&A in the Industrials coverage team.

-He has completed all three CFA examinations and is applying for his Charter.Back
+He has completed all three CFA examinations and has received his Charter.Back

 Julian joined TDM Growth Partners in 2016, fresh from a sabbatical that took him backpacking across the Americas.
 Prior to this, Julian honed his business skills for six years, which he spent in Investment Banking, working in London and Sydney and advising management teams across a range of industries.

 At TDM, Julian loves trawling through operational data to gain insights to support our management team’s decision-making processes, discovering new industries and business models, and discussing corporate culture with management teams.